Leanne Weenk

 TRAINING AND EXPERIENCE

-Before becoming a counsellor, I spent six years working with youth and their families as a Youth Care Worker, which continues to inform my approach when supporting teens and young adults.
+Outside of my counselling work, I’ve spent six years working with youth and their families as a Youth Care Worker, which continues to inform my approach when supporting teens and young adults.
 I am also approved to work with clients who receive coverage through the First Nations Health Authority (FNHA) and the Crime Victim Assistance Program (CVAP).

 My approach is person-centered and trauma-informed, with additional training in:

-Trauma-Informed Practice (Level 1)
+• Trauma-Informed Practice (Level 1)

 I regularly engage in ongoing learning and professional development, as I believe that staying curious and continually evolving is essential to offering thoughtful, effective, and compassionate care.